PerlinWarp/Neuro-Breakout/README.md

 ![Myo data from two different people from Myo.com](media/Myo-Blog-Signals.gif?raw=true)

 Above is an image from the [Myo blog](https://developerblog.myo.com/big-data/), showing data from two different people making the exact same gesture, any assumption we use in making a model may not apply to people outside of the same data.

+This image hints at the uniquenes of sEMG data, like many things this could be used for good or bad.
+Possible uses include using sEMG as a password, or to fingerprint and track users, especially when combined with other data sources.
+As always, think before you share.

 An obvious example is if the user is left or right handed.
 I realised another important factor when I tried a more complex model on someone with a much smaller wrist than mine, I assumed the Myo sizing clips would solve this problem, but they did not.
 From the collected data (ommitted for privacy) it seemed, the muscle I was targetting would span across 4 sensors on their wrist but only 2 on mine and therefore even with fixed rotation of the band I cannot assume which muscles show up in what channel.
 This gets more complicated when I considered the ratio between the fixed area of the sensor plate and the variable muscle size of different users.